Horse64/hvm.horse64.org/BUILD.md

-4. Now do the HVM build as usual, but prefix any `make` commands with setting the environment variable `HORSERUN` such that it points to the temporary Python-based version:
+4. Now do the HVM build as usual, but prefix any `make` commands with setting the environment variable `HORSERUN` and `HORP` such that they point to the temporary Python-based version:

    ```bash
    export HORSERUN="python3 /path/to/your/core.horse64.org/translator/horsec_run.py"